tsmacdonald/wizard-professor/README.md

 Performance is also an issue.
 Apart from memoizing `EDIT-DISTANCE` and using a mature implementation (SBCL) of a compiled language (Common Lisp), correcting a four-word phrase takes around 64 seconds (although all hardware available was being used for statistical work at the same time, presumably slowing things down by a factor of three (a core split time between two R jobs and Wizard Professor)).

+## Corpora

+* Novels by Frank L. Baum (used during development).
+* A converted form of the Brown corpus (used to train trigram model).
+* The Holbrook corpus of misspellings, taken from [here](http://www.dcs.bbk.ac.uk/~ROGER/corpora.html).

 ## Potential Future Enhancements

 * Using a better corpus.
 Or even sanitizing the current one better.